jasonbellamy/graphql-guide/source/mutations.md

 Mutations are typically transported over the same [network layer](queries.html#network-layer) as queries, and use the same underlying protocol (such as HTTP).

-Also server implementations typically *resolve* mutations in the same way as queries.
+Also server implementations typically *resolve* mutations in the [same way as queries](queries.html#query-resolution).
 Again, the main difference is in semantics; unlike other resolvers, resolvers of a mutation are *expected* to modify data, rather than just query for it.

-Like any other resolver, a mutation should return the data pertaining to the type that it returns: in the case where the mutation is mapped to the root query type, it would return nothing at all.
+Like any other resolver, a mutation resolver should return the data pertaining to the type that it returns: in the case where the mutation is mapped to the root query type, it would return nothing at all.